Establishing theories in energy science.

 I am seeking admission with a full scholarship.
 Does the IESC have a scholarship scheme for highly competitive applicants?

 A1.
-Currently the IESC does not.
-The IESC is a non-funded programme in principle, which means applicants themselves are responsible (either privately or by independently securing a scholarship) for the school fees and all other expenses required to live and study in Kyoto.
+Currently, the IESC does not.
+As a non-funded programme, the IESC requires applicants to cover the school fees and all other expenses required to live and study in Kyoto, either privately or by independently securing a scholarship.

 Q2.
 How to find a scholarship